 Eve is horrified when she initially "kills" Bond.
 But by the time he comes back from the dead, she seems to have gotten over it.

 With the time frame between Bond's "death" and return she had proper time to grieve over it and she did mention that she was considering taking a different profession since she still expressed guilt over the incident.

-Award Snub: After serious, genuine hype about the possibilities of Oscar nominations for Dench, Bardem, as well as Picture and Original Screenplay, the film garnered no nominations in any of the big categories.
+Award Snub: After serious, genuine hype about the possibilities of Oscar nominations for Dench, Bardem, as well as Picture and Adapted Screenplay, the film garnered no nominations in any of the big categories.
 On a more positive note, Skyfall received nominations for Best Song (which it won), Best Score, Best Sound Mixing, Best Sound Editing (which it also won) and Best Cinematography for Roger Deakins.
 It's actually more Oscar nominations for any Bond movie ever—beating out The Spy Who Loved Me.

 The British awards (BAFTA) does a bit better with their Best British Film nomination and includes supporting acting nominations for Dench and Bardem.
 Director Sam Mendes still gets snubbed.
 BAFTA has no Best Song award.
 On the other hand it won the BAFTA for the Best British Film, the first Bond film in 50 years to do so.